1

 Primary Factors

-Management Capacity
+Management Capacity - 30 points

 Experience - Staff will consider DOH experience, affordable housing experience, general development experience, local experience, and experience with that particular project type.